bctnry/cursed-blog-app/README.md

 LAR: lighttpd + awk + recutils

-NOTE: requires gawk because we used multi-dimension array.
+NOTE: requires gawk because we used ~~multi-dimension array~~ FFI to get bcrypt.

 Security is non-existent.
+Quality is non-existent as well (you can clearly tell this is written someone who has zero experience w/ awk but still chug along anyway).

 Code distributed in public domain and is provided here with absolutely no warranty.